csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 ### What will the **social activity** look like?

 We're planning to organize one virtual social activity per week.
 This could take the form of a fireside chat, a talent show, movie night, or other activity.
-If you have an idea, tell the Head TA!
+If you have an idea, tell Yosefa!
+You'll be asked to help run social activities.
 These are activities for the whole group.
 Ed will also be used as a platform for sharing other ways for students to engage with each other (such as online pictionary or other games).

 ## Who to Ask/Tell for What

 ### Who do I contact if I'm having issues with section or office hours?

-Contact the Head TA, Ceren.
+Contact the Program Manager, Yosefa at ygilon@stanford.edu

 ### What if I can't make it to my section on a specific day, who do I tell?

-If you are sick or can't make it to your section for another reason, communicate this with the Head TA, Ceren, as soon as possible.
+If you are sick or can't make it to your section for another reason, communicate this with Yosefa, as soon as possible.
 We will then ask for a volunteer to take your students for that section and students will be notified of the Zoom link for the section on Ed.

 ### Who do I contact if I'm having personal issues or if one of my students is having a serious personal issue?

-Please contact either Ayça or Burcu (Koç), Josef (CTU), or Yosefa (Stanford).
-Contact information can be found in the welcome message in the Welcome post on the Section Leaders Ed page [here](https://us.edstem.org/courses/972/discussion/94282).
+Please contact Yosefa.

 ## General Questions

 ### If I have feedback about the program or content I'd like to discuss in the SL team meeting, where can I share my thoughts?

 There is a **Reflection** category in the Ed Section Leader group.
-Once the program starts, we encourage you to fill out the reflection form that we've linked to in Ed [here](https://us.edstem.org/courses/972/discussion/94782).'
-This form will help you reflect on your own teaching experience and will help the lecturers get a pulse on how things are going.
+Once the program starts, we encourage you to reflect on your own teaching experience.
 Feedback and reflection are essential for making improvements.
 We want this to be the best it can be for everyone!

 ### Who should answer posts made by students in the CS Bridge group on Ed?